joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

     # Return values if necessary
 {% endhighlight %}

-Here's an example:
+Here's an example of a simple function:

 {% highlight python %}
+# Defining a function
 def hello():
-    print("Hello!")
+    print('Hello!')

+# Calling the function
 hello()

+# Output:
+Hello!
 {% endhighlight %}

 In this example, we define a function named `hello()` that simply prints "Hello!".
 When we call the function using `hello()`, it executes the code inside the function's body, resulting in the output "Hello!".

-In general, functions appear in a program from three different sources:

-- From Python itself – Numerous functions (like `print()`) are an integral part of Python and are always available without any additional effort; we call these functions built-in functions.
-- From Python's preinstalled modules – A lot of functions, very useful ones, but used significantly less often than built-in ones, are available in a number of modules installed together with Python; using these functions requires some additional steps to make them fully accessible.
-- Directly from our code – We can write our own functions, place them inside the code, and use them freely.
-These functions are known as user-defined functions.
+#### Key Aspects of a Function

 In a function, notice that:

-- It always starts with the keyword `def` (for "define").
+- It starts with the keyword `def`.
-- After `def`, the name of the function is written (the rules for naming functions are exactly the same as for naming variables).
-- Next to the function name, a pair of parentheses `()` is placed.
-Inside the parentheses, input parameters are written (optional).
-It is possible to have a function with no input parameters.
-If more than one parameter is passed, they are separated by a comma.
+- The function name follows the same rules as variable names (see [Python Definitions and Concepts](/workspace/python-101/definitions-and-concepts)).
+- Parameters, if any, are specified within parentheses, separated by commas.
-- The line ends with a colon, which is always required.
+- A colon (`:`) at the end of the line is always required.
-- The body of the function consists of one or more statements.
-All those statements inside the body of the function are indented.
-Any statement that is not indented will not be part of the function.
+- The function body consists of indented statements.
-- At last, there is an optional return statement.
+- An optional return statement can be used to return values.

+#### Function Execution Flow

-When a function is called, Python remembers the place where it happened and jumps into the invoked function.
-The body of the function is then executed, and once reaching the end of the function, Python returns to the place directly after the point of invocation.
-It is important not to call a function that is not known at the moment of invocation because Python reads the code from top to bottom.
-It will not look ahead to find a function to put in the right place.
+When a function is called, Python follows a specific flow: it jumps into the invoked function, executes its body, and then returns to the point after the invocation.
+It's crucial to have functions defined before calling them because Python reads code from top to bottom.
+Let's explore this with examples.

-Example

 {% highlight python %}
-def first_function():
+def my_function():
-    print("My first function")
-    print("Start...")

-first_function()
-print("End...")
+    print('Hello!')
+    print('This is my function.')

+my_function()
+print('Bye!')

+# Output
+Hello!
+This is my function.
+Bye!
 {% endhighlight %}

-Here, the driver code consists of a single line, `first_function()`, which is written below the function definition.
-It means to call the function or invoke it.
-It executes what is inside the function definition.

-Observe that the error we are getting is `NameError: name 'first_function' is not defined`.
-It means we have not defined the function before calling it.
+In this example, the function `my_function()` is defined and then called.
+When called, it executes the body of the function, i.e. prints "Hello!" and "This is my function.".
+After the function execution, Python moves to the next line, printing "Bye!".
+The flow is linear, starting from the top.

+If the function call (`my_function()`) were placed before the function definition, Python would raise an error, specifically a `NameError: name 'my_function' is not defined`.
+This is because at the time of the function call, Python hasn't encountered the function definition yet.
+To avoid such errors, it's important to define functions before calling them.

-It is advisable to avoid having the same function and variable name.
+**Caution: Avoiding Function-Variable Conflicts**: It is advisable to avoid having the same function and variable name.
+Here's why:

 {% highlight python %}
+def my_function():
+    print('This is my function')

-first_function = 1
+my_function = 1
-first_function()
-def first_function():
-    print("My first function")
+my_function()

+# Output
+TypeError: 'int' object is not callable
 {% endhighlight %}

-Observe that we have assigned a value to a variable named `first_function`, which causes Python to forget its previous role of being a function.
-When we assigned `first_function = 1`, it is treated as a variable, so the function named `first_function()` becomes unavailable.
-Apart from that, while calling a function name, there is always a pair of parentheses to invoke a function.
+Observe that a function named `my_function` is defined, but then its name is assigned the value `1`.
+When attempting to call `my_function()`, Python raises a `TypeError` because the function name now refers to an integer, not a callable function.
+This can be resolved by using distinct names for functions and variables to prevent confusion and errors.

-We are free to mix our code with functions.
-It means it is not necessary to put all our functions at the top of the source file.
-But one thing to remember is to define the function before calling it.
-Example:
+**Functions' Placement in Code**: Functions don't need to be placed at the top of the source file.
+Ensure functions are defined before calling them.

 {% highlight python %}
 def main_function():
-    print("Start...")
+    print('This is the main function')
     first_function()
-    print("End...")
+    print('Bye')

-def first_function():
+def my_function():
-    print("My first function")
+    print('This is my function')

 main_function()

 # Output
-Start...
-My first function
-End...
+This is the main function
+This is my function
+Bye
 {% endhighlight %}

-In this example, we define a `main_function()` that calls `first_function()` to execute some code.
-Both functions are defined before they are used, allowing the code to execute without errors.
-The output will be:
+In this example, `main_function()` calls `my_function()`, and both functions are defined before use, allowing error-free execution.

-### Parameters and Arguments: Customizing the Input

-In Python, functions can accept parameters as placeholders for input values.
-By providing arguments when calling a function, we can customize the input for each function call.
-This allows functions to handle different data and perform specific actions based on the provided values.
+#### Sources of Functions

+Functions in a program can come from three different sources:

+- **From Python itself**: Numerous functions, like `print()` or `len()`, are integral parts of Python and are always available as built-in functions.
+- **From Python's pre-installed modules**: Many useful functions, though used less often, are available in modules installed with Python.
+Using these functions requires additional steps.
+- **Directly from our code**: We can write our functions, known as user-defined functions, freely within our code.

-#### Understanding Parameters and Arguments
+## Parameters and Arguments <hr>

-Let's consider a simple example:
+Functions are powerful tools for performing tasks and operations.
+To make these functions flexible and adaptable, we use parameters and arguments to control their behavior and input.

+A function's parameters are defined within the parentheses of the `def` statement.
+These parameters act as placeholders for the values the function will work with.
+When we call a function, we provide actual values, known as arguments, which customize the function's input for that specific invocation.

+Consider the following example:

 {% highlight python %}
 def hello(name):
-    print("Hello, " + name + "!")

-hello("Alice")
-hello("Bob")
+    print(f'Hello, {name}!')

+hello('Alice')
+hello('Bob')

+# Output
+Hello, Alice!
+Hello, Bob!
 {% endhighlight %}

-In this example, we define a function named `hello()` with a parameter `name`.
-The function takes the provided `name` argument and incorporates it into the greeting message.
-By calling the function with different arguments, such as "Alice" and "Bob", we can customize the output and address different individuals.

-The variable `name` in the function definition of `hello()` is an example of a parameter, which represents a piece of information the function needs to do its job.
-The value 'Alice' in the function call `hello("Alice")` is an example of an argument.
-An argument is a piece of information that’s passed from a function call to a function.
-When we call the function, we place the value we want the function to work with in parentheses.
-In this case, the argument 'Alice' was passed to the function `hello()`, and the value was assigned to the parameter `name`.

-#### Passing Arguments
+In this case, the function `hello()` has a parameter `name`, and we customize its behavior by providing different arguments ('Alice' and 'Bob') during function calls.

+It's essential to distinguish between parameters and arguments.
+Parameters are the variables listed in the function definition, while arguments are the values passed to the function during a call.
+In the example above, `name` is a parameter, and 'Alice' and 'Bob' are arguments.

+### Types of Arguments

-Because a function definition can have multiple parameters, a function call may need multiple arguments.
-You can pass arguments to your functions in a number of ways.
-Let's look at positional arguments, keyword arguments, and default values.
+Python supports various ways of passing arguments to functions, including positional arguments, keyword arguments, and default values.

-##### Positional Arguments
+#### Positional Arguments

-When you call a function, Python matches each argument in the function call with a parameter in the function definition based on their order.
-Values matched up this way are called positional arguments.
+When you call a function, Python matches each argument based on their order in the function call.
+These are called positional arguments.

-To see how this works, let's consider an example where we define a function to display information about your login data:
+Here's an example:

 {% highlight python %}
 def login_data(username, password):
-    print("Username:", username)
-    print("Password:", password)
+    print(f'Username: {username}')
+    print(f'Password: {password}')

 login_data('Alice', 'alice123')
+print()
-login_data('Bob', 'bobypass')
+login_data('Bob', 'boby1990')

+# Output
+Username: Alice
+Password: alice123

+Username: Bob
+Password: boby1990
 {% endhighlight %}

 In this example, we define a function named `login_data()` that takes two parameters: `username` and `password`.
 When we call the function `login_data()`, we provide a username and a password as arguments, in that order.
 For example, in the function call `login_data('Alice', 'alice123')`, the argument 'Alice' is assigned to the parameter `username`, and the argument 'alice123' is assigned to the parameter `password`.
 In the function body, these two parameters are used to display information about the login data being described.

-##### Keyword Arguments
+#### Keyword Arguments

-A keyword argument is a name-value pair that you pass to a function.
-You directly associate the name and the value within the argument, which allows you to pass arguments in any order.

-Let's rewrite the login_data() example using keyword arguments:
+Keyword arguments allow passing arguments in any order by associating names with values.

+Example:

 {% highlight python %}
 def login_data(username, password):
-    print("Username:", username)
-    print("Password:", password)
+    print(f'Username: {username}')
+    print(f'Password: {password}')

 login_data(username='Alice', password='alice123')
-login_data(password='bobypass', username='Bob')
+login_data(password='boby1990', username='Bob')
 {% endhighlight %}

 In this case, the order of the arguments doesn't matter because Python knows which parameter each argument should be matched with.
 Using keyword arguments can make your function calls more readable and less prone to errors, especially when dealing with functions that have multiple parameters.

-##### Default Values
+#### Default Arguments

-When writing a function, you can define default values for parameters.
-If an argument for a parameter is not provided in the function call, Python uses the parameter's default value.
-This allows you to make certain arguments optional.

-Let's update the login_data() example to include default values for the parameters:
+Default values for parameters make certain arguments optional.
+They provide a way to reduce complexity by assigning a default value if an argument is not provided.

+We specify a default argument in the def statement, following the parameter name and an equal (`=`) sign.
+Here's an example:

 {% highlight python %}
 def login_data(username='guest', password='guest123'):
-    print("Username:", username)
-    print("Password:", password)
+    print(f'Username: {username}')
+    print(f'Password: {password}')

 login_data()
 login_data(username='Alice')
-login_data(password='bobypass')
+login_data(password='boby1990')
 {% endhighlight %}

 In this example, the `login_data()` function has default values assigned to the parameters `username` and `password`.
-If no arguments are provided when calling the function, it will use the default values.
-However, you can still customize the input by providing different arguments.
-For instance, the function call `login_data(username='Alice')` overrides the default value for `username` with 'Alice'.
+If no arguments are provided, default values are used.
+However, arguments can still override these defaults.

-When using default values, it's important to note that any parameters with default values should be listed after the parameters without default values in the function definition.
-This allows Python to correctly interpret positional arguments.
+**Note**: When using default values, parameters without defaults should precede those with defaults in the function definition.

-##### Avoiding Argument Errors

-When calling a function, it's crucial to provide the correct number of arguments and match them to the corresponding parameters in the function definition.
-Python helps us by raising errors when there are unmatched arguments.
+When calling a function, it's crucial to provide the correct number of arguments and match them to the corresponding parameters.
+Python raises errors when there are unmatched arguments.

-For example, if we try to call the `login_data()` function without providing the required arguments, Python will raise a `TypeError`:
+Example:

 {% highlight python %}
-login_data()
+def hello(name, greeting='Hello'):
+    print(f'{greeting}, {name}!')

+hello('Alice')
+hello(''Bob, 'Hi')

 # Output
+Hello, Alice!
+Hi, Bob!
 {% endhighlight %}

-The error message will indicate that the function is missing the required positional arguments: 'username' and 'password'.<br>To avoid argument errors, make sure to provide the correct number of arguments and ensure they match the parameters defined in the function.
+The `hello()` function can be called with one or two arguments.
+If the number of arguments doesn't match the function definition, Python raises a `TypeError`.

+##### Making an Argument Optional with Default Values

+Default values for function parameters enable the creation of optional arguments.
+Users can choose whether or not to provide these arguments, enhancing the flexibility of function calls.
+Here's an example:

+{% highlight python %}
+def hello(first_name, last_name, middle_name=''):
+    if middle_name:
+        name = f'Hello, {first_name} {middle_name} {last_name}!'
+    else:
+        name = f'Hello, {first_name} {last_name}!'

+    return name

+person_1 = hello('Alice', 'Lee')
+person_2 = hello('Bob', 'Junior', 'Marley')

+print(person_1)
+print(person_2)

+# Output
+Hello, Alice Lee!
+Hello, Bob Junior Marley!
+{% endhighlight %}

+In this example, the `hello()` function has an optional `middle_name` parameter with an empty string as its default value.
+This allows users to decide whether to include a middle name in the full name greeting.

-#### Passing an Arbitrary Number of Arguments
+### Passing an Arbitrary Number of Arguments

-Sometimes you won't know beforehand how many arguments a function needs to accept.
-In such cases, you can define a function with a variable number of arguments using `*args` and `**kwargs` notation.
+For situations where the number of arguments is unknown, Python allows defining functions with a variable number of arguments using `*args` and `**kwargs`.

-##### `*args` - Arbitrary Positional Arguments
+#### Arbitrary Positional Arguments - `*args`

-The `*args` parameter allows a function to accept an arbitrary number of positional arguments.
-It collects the arguments into a tuple, which can then be accessed within the function.
+The `*args` notation allows the function to accept any number of positional arguments, collecting them into a tuple.

 Here's an example of a function that takes in an arbitrary number of numbers and calculates their average: